 Find out more about interesting and fascinating members of the Irish Diaspora here

 It is impossible to write the history of nineteenth century American politics without noting the overwhelming presence of the Irish in the affairs of state.
-In part this was due to mere…Continue
+In part this was due to mere numbers - in 1850, 43% of the immigrant population was Irish, and no politician…Continue

-It was the site of an infamous cavalry charge that was either an act of supreme bravery or one of sheer stupidity, or both.
+It was the site of an infamous cavalry charge that was either an act of supreme bravery or one of sheer stupidity or both.
 It inspired a famous poem that is still drilled into schoolchildren.
-A young woman in London,…Continue
+A young woman in London, Florence Nightingale, was so moved upon reading the reports of…Continue